yarisvt/tyk-docs/tyk-docs/content/getting-started/key-concepts/request-validation.md

 If there is at least one parameter, that parameter will enable validation of parameters.

-To configure validation of the body of Requests to an endpoint, follow these two simple steps:
+To configure Request Validation, which will check the body of each API request sent to the endpoint, follow these simple steps:

 1. Define a schema for an `application/json` content type in the `requestBody` section of a path.